 - Both spouses are old enough to get married

 - The spouses are not related to each other

 - At the time of marriage, neither spouse is married to another person

 An experienced attorney can help simplify the whole process, meet all necessary procedural requirements, and make sure that the prenuptial agreement is enforceable.

 Preparing for life’s uncertainties is important.
 As you are planning to marry your significant other, drafting a prenuptial agreement can benefit both of you and help protect your assets and finances.
 An experienced Georgia family law attorney can offer you the detailed guidance and advocacy you need to draft your prenuptial agreement.

-Attorney Noreen Banks-Ware is committed to providing experienced and knowledgeable guidance and helping clients draft vital marital contracts, agreements, and documents.
+Our founder, attorney E. Noreen Banks-Ware, is committed to providing experienced and knowledgeable guidance and helping clients draft vital marital contracts, agreements, and documents.
 She will enlighten you about the benefits and risks, and explore your legal options.
-Attorney Banks-Ware will also outline the best way to protect your accumulated assets, children, finances, and future.
+Attorney Banks-Ware will also outline the best way to protect your accumulated assets, children, finances and future.
 She will guide you through the entire process and make sure that the prenuptial agreement is valid, meets all procedural requirements, and fair to all parties.

-If you are considering drafting a prenuptial agreement, reach out to E.N.
-Banks-Ware Law Firm LLC today to schedule a one-on-one consultation.
-Attorney Noreen Banks-Ware will offer you the experienced legal counsel, support, and advocacy you need to make important decisions.
-Noreen Banks-Ware is proud to serve individuals and families across Lithonia, Covington, McDonough, Decatur, and Conyers, Georgia.
+If you are considering drafting a prenuptial agreement, reach out to our team at E.N.
+Banks-Ware Law Firm, LLC, today to schedule a one-on-one consultation.
+Attorney Banks-Ware will offer you the experienced legal counsel, support, and advocacy you need to make important decisions.
+Our firm is proud to serve individuals and families across Lithonia, Covington, McDonough, Decatur and Conyers, Georgia.